-LOUISVILLE, Ky. — Tragedy struck indie rock group Band of Horses last night when guitar player Tyler Ramsey suffered a career-ending leg injury mid-show and was euthanized on the spot, according to horrified crowd members.
+LOUISVILLE, Ky. — Tragedy struck indie rock group Band of Horses last night when guitar player Tyler Ramsey suffered a career-ending leg injury mid-show and was euthanized on the spot, according to horrified onlookers.

-“The room just went silent.
+“The place just went silent.
 We all hoped he would pop up and keep going, but it was definitely over for him.
-I could totally see bone,” added fan Travis Pelto, who witnessed the injury and execution from just behind the stage barrier.
+I could totally see bone,” said fan Travis Pelto, who saw the injury and execution from just behind the stage barrier.
+“He was still in his prime, Band of Horses was booked on Riot Fest, Bumbershoot, and Coachella this year which is basically the Triple Crown of music fests.”

 Silva Artist Management later confirmed the incident, releasing a statement that Ramsey was “put out to pasture.”